GRIDAPPSD/gridappsd-toolbox/static-ybus/README.md

 Static Y-bus operates through the GridAPPS-D request/response messaging pattern.
 Applications request a Y-bus admittance matrix for a specified feeder, which is then constructed and returned by the GridAPPS-D API get_response call.

 Static Y-bus is started automatically when the GridAPPS-D platform is launched and therefore is always available to applications connected to the platform.
-Internally Y-bus admittance matrices are cached so that only the first request for a given model within a GridAPPS-D platform instance will result in the construction of the matrix.
+Internally, Y-bus admittance matrices are cached so that only the first request for a given model within a GridAPPS-D platform instance will result in the construction of the matrix.
 Subsequent requests from any application communicating with that platform instance will immediately return the cached Y-bus matrix that was previously built.

-Because of the complexity in deriving the Y-bus matrix directly from the network equipment model, even for simple models it takes 15 to 45+ seconds for an application to receive the Y-bus response when it must be constructed for the initial request, longer for a large model.
+Because of the complexity in deriving the Y-bus matrix directly from the network equipment model, even for simple models it takes 15 to 45+ seconds for an application to receive the Y-bus response when it must be constructed for the initial request, longer times for larger model.
 Caching of matrices therefore results in significantly better performance when there are repeated Y-bus requests.

 An example Static Y-bus request/response is provided in the gridappsd-toolbox GitHub repo in static-ybus/test_sybus.py.
-The following documentation describes the usage of the Static Y-bus service, both the request and response including some limited response processing.
+The following documentation describes the usage of the Static Y-bus service, both the request and response including some basic response processing.

 ## Service Output Request